The world has more democracies, but weaker democracy

 “The quality of democracy is being eroded across all regions of the world […] with voters lured by populist alternatives that promise more effective solutions to current global social-economic challenges,” it wrote in a press statement.

-In all regions of the world, and across all regime types, civic space is on the retreat.
-Freedom of expression, of religion, of association, and of the media have all seen deterioration, even in regions like Europe, where democracy seems to be entrenched.
+Most of all, it says, in all regions of the world, and across all regime types, civic space is on the retreat: freedom of expression, of religion, of association, and of the media have all seen deterioration, even in regions like Europe, where democracy seems to be entrenched.

 Other key findings include the conclusion that the share of weak and fragile democracies has increased significantly in the last ten years and that so-called “democratic backsliding” is closely linked to both the rise of left- and right-wing populist parties.

-The report highlighted four specific areas where democratic progress has been globally insufficient: corruption, continuing under-representation of women in parliaments, low levels of judicial independence, and limited access to political power for certain social groups.
+Four specific areas were also identified where democratic progress has been globally insufficient: corruption, continuing under-representation of women in parliaments, low levels of judicial independence, and limited access to political power for certain social groups.

 Switzerland doing well

-Despite this, the IDEA assessment follows other similar democratic rankings in stressing the bright spots in an otherwise dark picture: “our data shows that, despite its shortcomings, democracy is still by far the preferred form of government in all continents”, it writes.
+Despite this, the IDEA report follows other similar democratic rankings in stressing the bright spots in an otherwise dark picture: “our data shows that, despite its shortcomings, democracy is still by far the preferred form of government in all continents”, it writes.

-It points to the waves of protests across the world in 2019, mentioning Algeria, Egypt and Sudan as examples of places where “democratic aspirations are strong and find expression even in hybrid or non-democratic contexts”.
+It also highlights the waves of protests across the world in 2019, mentioning Algeria, Egypt and Sudan as examples of places where “democratic aspirations are strong and find expression even in hybrid or non-democratic contexts”.

-As for Switzerland, the Alpine nation scores highly as usual on most aspects of democratic governance, notably on civil society participation, direct democracy, and corruption, where it is marked as a “good-practice” country.
+As for Switzerland, the Alpine nation scores highly as usual on most aspects on democratic governance, notably on civil society participation, direct democracy, and corruption, where it is marked as a “good-practice” country.

 The only area Switzerland stands to markedly improve is on electoral participation, the report finds.